Archive

 View archives

-In our study room there is plenty of space to browse the archives and do research.
+In our reading room there is plenty of space to browse the archives and do research.
 You can consult the description or inventory of each archive online.
-More than 50 archives have been fully digitised and can be viewed online.
+More than fifty archives have been fully digitised and can be viewed online.

 Would you like to come and see archive records?
 To ensure that the material is available and on time, please fill in the form below.